psst... listen up

 Traditional Chinese Medicine is a combination of different healing modalities that treat illness by redirecting the vital qi or life force that travels throughout the body.

 Many factors cause hormone imbalances in the body and normally it doesn’t happen overnight, Too much stress, not enough exercise, over-exercising, a poor diet, bad air quality, not getting enough sleep and medication are some common lifestyle factors that affect our hormones and cause illness in the body.
-All of these things affect the state of our mental and physical health.
-Chinese Medicine helps to bring us back into a state of health when life gets complicated or trauma occurs.
-It helps to relieve or symptoms of fertility, PMS symptoms, endometriosis and menopause.
+All of these things affect the state of our mental and physical health and present as symptoms in the body.

 Acupuncture is a natural, safe and effective way to balance the hormones with virtually no side effects.
 When you go to see a qualified acupuncturist thin needles are inserted into specific points.
 Acupuncture does not force the body, it redirects the energy and blood so that the body can heal itself.
 Acupuncture helps naturally return the body back into a state of health and bringing balance back into the mind and body.
 It is very relaxing and calming.